 Clearly, each of these “eras” has partly arisen as backlash against earlier ideas — but the echoes reverberate.

 I see two intriguing commonalities across these perspectives: 1) the idea that pregnant women’s appetites and physical bodies need to be controlled; and 2) deviance.
-While the guidelines have always held some amount of sway and given shape to cultural norms (see my pun there?), they have not been gospel.
+While the guidelines have always held some sway and shaped cultural norms (see my pun there?), they have not been gospel.
 Some women have adhered to the guidelines; some haven’t.
 Actually, today, most don’t.

 Which begs the question — why do we even have them?